 In the United States, it’s virtually unheard of that diseases such as malaria kill children.
 But in low-income countries, preventable diseases like malaria are their biggest killers.
 The majority of children affected are poor, from marginalized ethnic groups or living in remote places with limited access to health services that could save their lives.

-World Malaria Day – April 25, 2021
+World Malaria Day is April 25, 2023.

 With your support, our teams are working in some of the toughest situations and most in-need communities in the world to change these outcomes for children.
 Our child health programs focus on empowering frontline health workers to improve the prevention, diagnosis and treatment of malaria.
 When disasters strike, our emergency response teams are on the ground working to prevent disease outbreaks and ensure children have access to healthcare.

 There are many ways you can help us provide lifesaving care to children at risk for malaria.

 can help provide a treatment to a child suffering from this mosquito-borne disease.

 can support a fund that works to eliminate water water-borne illnesses like malaria.

 can provide the medial supplies needed to meet the immediate health needs of rural children.

 Our Work to Provide Malaria Treatment to Children, Families and Communities